 In most cases, deck contractors are not going to bring their own power source, so it’s a good idea to point out any outdoor (or easily accessible indoor) power outlets when your crew arrives.
 Though it’s not as important in deck building as it is in landscaping, having an outdoor water source can certainly come in handy.
 If you have an outdoor spigot or garden hose, let your deck contractors know.
 While some deck building companies will include the cost of a port-a-john rental in the project price, others will not.
 If you have a bathroom that you don’t mind sharing, offering it up can be a sign of good will that will be both appreciated and noted (though you might want to lay some carpet remnants on the path between the bathroom and the outdoors to avoid unnecessary mess).
 Also, deck builders are likely to carpool, but having a convenient parking space or three that are near the worksite is likely to make everyone’s life a little easier.

-Need to find a pro for your deck installation?Find Pros
+Ready to start your deck installation?Find Pros

 What You Should Expect from Deck Building Companies